-Following the determinations of the imported goods' "tariff classification," "origin", and corresponding duty rates, next the importer must consider the proper value that will be declared to U.S. Customs.
-Goods imported into the United States are appraised in under the statutory authority of section 402 of the Tariff Act of 1930, as amended by the Trade Agreements Act of 1979 ("TAA").
+Following the determinations of the imported goods' "tariff classification," "origin", and corresponding duty rates, next the importer must consider the proper value that will be declared to CBP.
+Goods imported into the United States are appraised in under the statutory authority of section 402 of the Tariff Act of 1930, as amended by the Trade Agreements Act of 1979 ("TAA").7

-As in Canada, most duties in the United States are applied on an ad valorem basis, expressed as a percentage, and applied to the value of the imported goods.
-As with most countries, the proper valuation of imported goods is of high importance to U.S. Customs.
+In the U.S., most duties are applied on an ad valorem basis, expressed as a percentage, and applied to the value of the imported goods.
+As with most countries, the proper valuation of imported goods remains of high importance to ensure that valid trade statistics are gathered.

-This remains true even though there has been a significant decline in the "General Duty" rates applied in the U.S., along with an increase in the number of preferential duty programs, such as the multilateral NAFTA Agreement and the more recent U.S. bilateral agreements with Israel, Jordan, Vietnam, and those expected to be completed with Chile and Singapore, where reduced and duty-free rates abound.
+This remains true even though there has been a significant decline in the "General Duty" rates applied in the U.S., along with an increase in the number of preferential duty programs, such as the multilateral NAFTA Agreement and the more recent U.S. bilateral agreements with Israel, Jordan, Vietnam, Chile and Singapore, where reduced and duty-free rates abound.